diberry/azure-docs/articles/search/cognitive-search-quickstart-blobbuild.md

 ## Create an Azure Search Resource on Azure
 On the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.Search) create an Azure Search resource.

-Create the Azure Search resource in the same region as the storage acccount.

 ## Create the enrichment pipeline

 Return to the Azure Search service dashboard page and click **Import data** on the command bar to set up cognitive enrichment in four steps.